Skip to main content

 Supported CSS Classes

 Custom CSS can target only the predefined, supported class names listed below.
 Each class must be prefixed with .custom-css_ when referenced in the CSS input.
+There are 67 supported classes across 16 feature areas.

 Friendly NameCustom CSS Class Name

-New Journey Style Wrapper.custom-css_new-journey-box
+New Journey Wrapper.custom-css_new-journey-box

 Background Image Holder.custom-css_background-image-holder